pzzd/statistics-probability/notes/permutations.md

 Example: You have items A, B, C, D, E, F and you want to know the number of 3-letter combinations.
 The number of permutations is 6 * 5 * 4 = 120.
 But permutations include ABC, ACB, BAC, BCA, CAB, CBA, etc, and in this example the order is not important: you would group all of those as a single combination of A, B, C. The number of ways 3 items can be arranged is 3 * 2 * 1 = 60.
 The number of 3-letter combinations from a set of 6 items is <sub>6</sub>C<sub>3</sub> = 120 / 6 = 20.

+combinations = (number of groups when you care about the order) / (number of ways to order things in the group)

 ## Combination forumula

 nCr = (<sup>n</sup><sub>r</sub>) = n! / r!(n-r)!